 A: Currently, no organizations oppose the creation of voluntary guidelines as called for by the AIM HE Act, but rather, the AIM HE Act has garnered broad stakeholder support.
 Endorsing organizations include leading disability advocacy organizations, associations representing developers and manufacturers of postsecondary instructional materials, nonprofit organizations that service the community of persons with disabilities, higher education associations, as well as institutions of higher education themselves.
 The AIM HE Act is a collaborative legislative initiative of the National Federation of the Blind, the American Council on Education, the Association of American Publishers, Educause®, and the Software and Information Industry Association.

-Q: Who the sponsor and the lead cosponsor for the AIM HE Act?
+Q: Who are the sponsor and the lead cosponsor for the AIM HE Act?

 A: The AIM HE Act, (HR 6122) is being sponsored in the US House of Representatives by Congressman Phil Roe, (R-TN) along with Congressman Joe Courtney, (D-CT) as the lead cosponsor.
 We are actively working with Senate offices to identify a sponsor and lead cosponsor in that chamber for this critical piece of legislation.